 Towards Healthcare

-The global bionic eye market size is estimated to grow from USD 91.98 million in 2022 to surpass around USD 199.97 million by 2032, registered at a CAGR of 8.89% between 2023 and 2032, as a result of the rising blind population and growth in technological advancements.
+The global bionic eye market size is calculated at USD 109.06 million in 2024 and is expected to be worth USD 255.59 million by 2034, expanding at a CAGR of 8.89% from 2024 to 2034, as a result of the rising blind population and growth in technological advancements.

 Unlock Infinite Advantages: Subscribe to Annual Membership